 In this blog post, I will be talking about 5 key things to implement when starting with Business Process Improvement (BPI).
-If this is the first blog post that you have read in the series, I recommend you read my first post on 5 simple ways to start thinking about Process Improvement as a good starting point to encourage you to start thinking about your current processes.
+If this is the first blog post that you have read in the series, I recommend you read this other post ‘Master the Skill of Process Improvement‘ to encourage you to start thinking about your current processes.

 So, what processes are you currently using in your company?
 If the answer is none, you are very wrong!
 Believe it or not, you are probably unknowingly using dozens of business processes every day.
 Whether they are working or not, it is a good idea to start acknowledging these processes.
 There are a variety of methods you and your team can use to identify processes and acknowledge potential fixes and ideas, these methods are highlighted in section two of the post.